 Years ago, when we were thinking about going into business together, we read all kinds of alarming (but very informative) articles like “Ok, Partner, We Better Sign a Prenup” or “Before You Tie the Knot” in smart publications like the Wall Street Journal.
 The articles were full of warnings about communicating, leadership, determining who should make which decisions, how to share equity and the most important point of all (in all caps and exclamation marks): make sure you have a dissolution agreement in place in case you break up.

-Twelve years later, I think we could probably re-write that article with another point of view: Tips for Traveling with your Business Partner.
+Thirteen years later, I think we could probably re-write that article with another point of view: Tips for Traveling with your Business Partner.
 When Ann and I travel together, we manage to eek out plenty of fun while we’re at it and we’ve learned to laugh off the head-shaking things that tend to happen.
 We’ve had passports stolen, a couple emergency landings, dozens of trains missed due to late arrivals, many – ahem – aromatic seat companions and we’ve watched hundreds of inflight movies.
 In fact, we pretty much know the whole entertainment lineup on both Delta and Air France by now, as well as the menus.